 - Barbie silhouette logo

 Cut wood into 4 planks needed to create a tightly fitted box (open-sided) around the Barbie Wardrobe.
 Sand edges smooth.
 Use wood adhesive and small finishing nails at the edges to join the planks.
-Glue 4 small wooded squares “lamp feet” to underside of the bottom base plank.
+Glue 4 small wooded squares “lamp feet” to the underside of the bottom base plank.

 Prime all areas of the box, let dry, and then paint all sides black.